Winslow Homer: U.S. stamp

 In 1962, the U.S. Post Office released a commemorative stamp honoring Winslow Homer.
-Homer's famous oil painting Breezing Up, now hanging in the National Gallery in Washington DC, was chosen as the image for the design of this issue.
+Homer's famous oil painting Breezing Up, hanging in the National Gallery in Washington DC, was chosen as the image for the design of this issue.
 On August 12, 2010, The Postal Service issued a 44-cent commemorative stamp featuring Homer's Boys in a Pasture at the APS Stamp Show in Richmond, Virginia.

 This stamp was the ninth to be issued in a series entitled "American Treasures".
 The original painting is part of the Hayden Collection at the Museum of Fine Arts in Boston.
 It depicts two boys from Belmont, Massachusetts—John Carney and Patrick Keenan—who posed for the artist for 75 cents per day.

 Works

 His work was part of the painting event in the art competition at the 1932 Summer Olympics.
 Unlike many artists who were well known for working in only one art medium, Winslow Homer was prominent in a variety of art media, as in the following examples: